 The Defender Parent Handbook outlines the ways we strive to welcome you and your student into the Dordt family and share more about our campus and services.
 Parents receive their handbook during Week of Welcome.
 If you've misplaced yours, please contact Alicia Bowar to have one mailed to you.

-All students enrolled at Dordt College have a keyed mailbox and we encourage you to send them notes and care packages.
+All students enrolled at Dordt University have a keyed mailbox and we encourage you to send them notes and care packages.
 An email is sent to the students when a package is received for them.

 Please use the following address to have mail or packages sent to students: